 - 1 cup fresh squeezed lemon juice

-Heat water and sugar on the stove until sugar is dissolved.
+- Heat water and sugar on the stove until sugar is dissolved.
 Turn the stove of and let the sugar water cool completely to room temperature.
 After the sugar water has cooled, add lemon juice and mix-in.
-Lemonade Syrup is ready.

-I bought a bunch of bottles to store the lemonade syrup and the kids and I got cracking on making over 5 bottles of lemonade syrup!
-You can store the syrup in a sterilized bottle and leave it in the refrigerator to have later.
+- I bought a bunch of bottles to store the lemonade syrup and the kids and I got cracking on making over 5 bottles of lemonade syrup!
+Store the syrup in a sterilized bottle and leave it in the refrigerator to have later.
 The syrup lasts indefinitely.

 Here is a math question 🤔.
 If we squeezed 6 lemons to make 3 cups of syrup, how many lemons did we use to make 5 bottles of syrup that each hold 8 cups of syrup?
 We used 80 lemons!
 Still have lemons left!
 Need to go buy more bottles to make more lemonade syrup 🍋🍹.